shreyaladke91-beep/github-profile-workshop/README.md

 Demonstration for students on how to create a GitHub profile.

 # Steps

+**First step**: click the "Fork" button in the top right corner of the repo, to create your own version of this repo.
+Then you can use the below check-list to complete the tasks.

 Check off tasks as you complete them.
 - [ ] Go to [github.com](https://github.com) > click your profile picture (top right corner) > Your Profile
     * In the left sidebar tap "Edit profile" and set: